vs65497/nwn/README.md

   1. Successfully reproduced the topology of a simulated Ag2S-NWN (_see Figure 1, Network Topology_).
   2. Reproduced the output conductance characteristics, with "memory"-like behavior, of the network (total conductance of all junctions versus time) by using a PWM input signal (_see Figure 1, Network Output Conductance_).

-  * Conductance rises due to input PWM and remains elevated after disabling input signal, suggesting formation and retention of conductive paths.
-  * Early wire junctions ("neurodes") respond almost instantaneously to input signals, indicating low latency and rapid bridge formation.
-  * Low amount of samples per time (low-resolution) became a bottleneck: bridge dynamics occurred faster than my simulation timestep.

 ### **Observations**

 * Any section of the network can take the form of an arbitrary subgraphs of arbitrary direction.
-Walks of these subgraphs which loop back onto themselves show recurrence in the network -- this may partly explain why the network holds memory.
-When combined with the growth/annihilation of bridges, there appears to be a complex movement of charges through the network, thus describing rich dynamics.
+Walks of these subgraphs which loop back onto themselves define recurrence in the network -- this may partly explain why the network holds memory.
+When combined with the growth/annihilation of bridges, there appears to be a complex movement of charges back and forth in the network.
+These rich dynamics, I believe, are the reason why conductance rises while the input signal is enabled and stays stuck on after disabling the input.
+Once the energy has been pumped into the network, opposing sets of bridges act as source and drain pairs for each other, effectively trapping energy in the system.
+This *is* memory to some extent.

 * The network responds with an output conductance in discrete steps.
 This may have to do with the small amount of neurodes or a lack of implementation of quantized conductance.
 It may be possible that the output conductance approaches a smooth curve (differentiable) with quantized conductance.
+In _Figure 1_, we can see an output behaviour matching the input PWM signal.
+This may be the result of early neurodes toggling with the input due to too low resolution of timesteps (the timestep length is too long, thereby allowing the bridge length to saturate within each step).

 * Circuit theory only describes current in branches, not in nodes.
 In our network, wires behave as nodes with distance between branches.
 Regardless if current is defined as the movement of electrons or charges, a current will between branches on the same wire.
 At least when using our idealized depiction of the network, we cannot use Ohm's Law to determine the direction of the currents because the wires are ideal conductors (zero resistance).
 Perhaps a better way of tracking the direction of the in-wire current is to use a measure of per-length resistivity.
 However, painting currents on the canvas is likely better for visualization than for analytical value.
 There is at least one faulty edge case in the implementation of my current painting function, but this is likely sufficient to understand the flow of charge in the network per an arbitrary snapshot.